chainapsis/keplr-wallet/docs/send_tokens.md

 ### First-time origin/destination transfer

-All IBC Hubs have their own channel ID and knowing this channel ID is necessary to perform the IBC transaction.

 Before being able to make an IBC transfer between any two chains for the first time, an IBC channel must be configured in the wallet:

 1. Follow the instructions for [making an IBC transfer](#ibc-transfer), up to [Step 4](#step4).